TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 -# Exclusive multicast traffic is routed directly to the allocated core through a dedicated hardware flow therefore it is suitable for high bandwidth single-core multicast traffic.

+By default the number of exclusive multicast addresses we can have in ALE table is 32.
+In order to update this value, we need to update the value of macro `ETHFW_EXCLUSIVE_MCAST_LIST_LEN` in the *ethfw/ethremotecfg/server/include/ethfw_mcast.h* file.
+Increasing this number will allow us to change the maximum number of exclusive multicast addresses that can be added to the table.
 [Back To Top](@ref ethfw_c_ug_top)